Fiona Kendall, Mission Co-worker

 How would you describe the mission of our partner in Italy?

-The FCEI is a non-profit organisation comprising churches, church unions and social services bound by a common vocation of witness and service.
-Relevant to the creation of the Mediterranean Hope program are the FCEI’s commitments to justice and peace, to ecumenical and interfaith dialogue, to fundamental rights of freedom and equality, and to working for the benefit of those who are marginalised.
+The FCEI is a non-profit organisation comprising churches and church unions bound by a common vocation of witness and service.
+Relevant to the creation of the Mediterranean Hope program are the FCEI’s commitments to justice and peace, to ecumenical and interfaith dialogue, to fundamental rights of freedom and equality, and to working for the benefit of those who are marginalized.

 How do you fit into their mission?